taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 ## Network

-Referring to the Ethereum network, a peer-to-peer network that propagates transactions and blocks to every Ethereum node (network participant).
+A constellation of nodes (peers) that communicate via a peer-to-peer protocol, for example, in propagating transactions and blocks to other nodes.

 ## Node